 In IP networks, network service is connectionless and best effort.
 This means that the sender creates a packet with a destination address, hands it to the network and hopes that the network will be able to deliver it to the destination.
 There are no acknowledgements on IP level, so the network does not offer any assurance of delivery.
 Each packet is processed in the network nodes called routers independently of the next packet irrespective that they may belong to the same flow.
+A flow is a sequence of packets all having the same pair of source and destination IP addresses and the same pair of source and destination TCP/UDP ports and using the same protocol (e.g. TCP, UDP or SCTP) such that the time distance between two consecutive packets is less than some time limit.

 Routing in IP network is dynamic, i.e. based on dynamic routing protocols.
 The job of routing protocols is to create forwarding tables in the routers.
 A router reads the destination address in the current packet, looks up the address in the forwarding table based on longest match, finds a forwarding entry and directs the packet onto the outgoing port found in the forwarding entry.
+Longest match means that the router looks for an entry in the forwarding table such that the highest number of leading bits in the destination address match with the entry among all other entries.
+In a high-capacity router, this match algorithm is executed on silicon (ASIC)

-When the status of links or routers in the global Internet changes, the change is noticed by or reported to the routing protocols.
+When the status of links or routers in the global Internet changes, the change is noticed by the nodes and reported to the routing protocols.
 The routing protocols distribute the information about the change possibly applying policy rules and aggregation of information and each node that receives the info will calculate a new forwarding table.

 Usually, hosts (a mobile station that connects to an IP network will become a host in the IP network) do not appear in forwarding tables.
 This would lead to very large tables and to a non-scalable need of updating host status information across the IP network.
-Instead, a routing entry is identified by an

-IP address prefix of variable length.
+Instead, a routing entry is identified by an IP address prefix of variable length.
 The IP -address of a host may be static or may be assigned upon establishing a network connection dynamically (using for example the DHCP protocol).
+The value assigned will depend on the position of the network attachment of the user in the network topology.

-The core of the Internet (non-default routers) has routing tables that have a few hundred thousand entries.
-The size of the forwarding table is seen as a major problem at the moment.
+The core of the Internet (non-default routers) has routing tables that have a few hundred thousand entries (half a million).

+The size of the forwarding table is seen as a serious problem at the moment.
 The larger the tables are, the more costly the core routers will become and the harder they will be to maintain.
+A combination of a large fast memory for the forwarding table and the longest match search consumes a lot of power in the router.
 Stability of the core routing tables is another problem.
-For example when an important broadband fiber connection (or a set of connections on an underwater cable) recently broke because of an earthquake under Pacific, it took several days for the routing tables to stabilize.
+For example when an important broadband fiber connection (or a set of connections on an underwater cable) broke because of an earthquake under Pacific, it took several days for the routing tables to stabilize.

 The scalability of routing favors a mobility solution that assigns a new IP address to a moving mobile on cell change (or a change from a set of cells to another).
-Only if the IP addresses that mobiles have using a particular cell are aligned with the network topology, the routing will not be impacted by mobility.
+Only if the IP addresses of mobiles in a particular cell are aligned with the network topology, the routing will not be impacted by mobility.